hpdts/stockTicker-app/README.md

-fix all the test and also create ticker watcher functionality
+fix all the test and also
+create ticker watched stocks functionality